 This approach has two different methods namely Discounted Cash Flow (DCF) or Price Earning Capacity (PEC) method.
 DCF method uses the projection of future cash flows to determine the fair value and if this data is reasonably available, DCF method can be used.
 PEC method uses historical earnings and if an entity is not in the business for a long time and just started its operations, then this method cannot be applied.

 Under this approach, the market value of the shares is considered for valuation.
 However, this approach is feasible only for listed companies whose share prices can be obtained in the open market.
-If there are set of peer companies which are listed and engaged in the similar business, then such company’s share public prices can also be used.
+If there are a set of peer companies that are listed and engaged in a similar business, then such a company’s share public prices can also be used.